 - Microsoft Certified: Power Platform App Maker Associate

 - Microsoft 365 Certified: Security Administrator Associate

 - Microsoft Certified: Data Analyst Associate

-Those willing to get more advanced IT and analytical skills can continue taking classes on Microsoft Learn for jobs like Data analyst, Software developer and IT administrator.
-Becoming Microsoft certified will allow them to add these skills to resumes or LinkedIn profile to be faster discovered by potential employers.
+Those willing to get more advanced IT and analytical skills can continue taking classes on Microsoft Learn for jobs like Data analyst, Software developer, and IT administrator.
+Becoming Microsoft certified will allow them to add these skills to resumes or LinkedIn profiles to be faster discovered by potential employers.
 LinkedIn Learning also offers digital courses in employability skills development and practical support for job seekers.